jefflunt/glint-ui/README.md

 glint-es
 ========

 A graphical front-end for emulators with controller navigation.
 Developed both on and for the Raspbery Pi.
-Intended for use with **glint**-flavored projects, but it can easily be used with other emulators.
+Intended for use with **glint**-flavored projects (such as [glint-nes](https://github.com/normalocity/glint-nes)), but it can easily be used with other emulators.

-glint-nes can be found here: https://github.com/normalocity/glint-nes

 I stand on the shoulders of giants (see CREDITS file).
-What contributions I have made are simply refinements to an already beautiful dream, created primarily by others.
+What contributions I have made are simply refinements to an already beautiful dream.

 Building
 ========